Introducing the 2025 Hybrid Conference

 In-Person Conference Day – 6th September 2025, held in Nairobi, Kenya

-This year’s Generation Mental Health Conference shines a spotlight on the creativity, resilience, and leadership of young people in shaping the future of mental health.
-Bridging Voices, Building Futures reflects a growing global movement that values lived experience, centers inclusion, and drives innovative approaches to healing and care.
+Generation Mental Health's 2025 Conference shone a spotlight on the creativity, resilience, and leadership of young people in shaping the future of mental health.
+Under the theme Bridging Voices, Building Futures, the conference reflected a growing global movement that valued lived experience, centered inclusion, and advanced innovative approaches to healing and care.

-For the first time ever, the conference will be held both virtually and in person in the Global South, with Kenya as the host country.
-This important step opens the door for deeper connections across borders, amplifies underrepresented voices, and brings global attention to local innovations that are often overlooked.
+For the first time, the gathering took place both virtually and in person in the Global South, with Kenya serving as the host country.
+This milestone opened the door for deeper cross-border connections, amplified underrepresented voices, and brought international attention to local innovations that are too often overlooked.

-In a world where mental health challenges continue to grow, this theme invites us to listen, co-create, and act.
-It is a call to build bridges between communities, cultures, and generations—grounded in empathy and led by youth.
-Together, we are not just imagining new futures for mental health—we are building them.
+In a world where mental health challenges continued to grow, the conference called participants to listen, co-create, and act.
+It underscored the importance of building bridges across communities, cultures, and generations, grounded in empathy and led by youth.

 Healing in Color

-This sub-theme honors the mental health practices rooted in cultural, traditional and spiritual systems.
-It centers the voices and wisdom of communities that have long relied on faith, family and ancestral practices to heal and thrive.
+Honored cultural, traditional, and spiritual systems of mental health practice, centering the wisdom of communities that have long relied on faith, family, and ancestral traditions to heal and thrive.

 Connection Over Correction